Shriram002/My-Data-Analysis-Tools-Project/README.md

    Multiple merge operations with data validation results will become visible after you execute the cells or run the script sequentially.

 # Author
-Shriram Yadav
+## Shriram Yadav
 - Data Analytics Tools – Durham College

 # License
-- The project operates under the MIT License.
+- The project operates under the Durham College.

 # Acknowledgement
 - The authors offer their gratitude to Durham College along with the course instructors who made this lab assignment possible.